UC-ITSC/OCAT-Intern-Template/README.md

 - The below diagram resembles what you should attempt to reproduce:
 ![OCAT Sample Architecture](./docs/attachments/OCAT_Architecture.png)

-# 🏁 Let's Get Started!
+# 🏁 Let's Get Started

 ## Tasks/Milestones

 We will need to complete the following tasks to complete the project.
 Each task will be broken down into smaller milestones.
 You will be able to track your progress using the provided Project Board template.

 1. [Project Setup](#a-project-setup)
 2. [Setup Development Environment](#b-setup-development-environment)
 3. [Build the Features](#c-features)

 ### A. Project Setup